Work-Study & Other Jobs

 (Check out the brochure above "Jobs for Students at the University of Michigan" and also see web links at right for other campus employment.)

-Also, visit the U-M CashCourse website for more information about the world of work (www.cashcourse.org/umofa):
+Also, visit CashCourse for more information about the world of work.Visit here for more information about the CashCourse website: www.finaid.umich.edu/Planning#cashcourse.

 Because of the University of Michigan's academic reputation, many families assume that it is unwise for students to work during the academic year.
 However, studies show that students who work a modest number of hours per week will, on average: